r-cybersecurity/faq/What's better for breaking in to cybersecurity: college or certifications.md

 If all of this has made you unsure, that's probably a good thing.
 You should evaluate what the right option is for you:

 * What goals and environment will allow you to succeed?
+* Would you use clubs and social activities in a college setting to maximize your learning potential?
+* Are best able to complete work when it's on your own pace or individually?
+* Do you need structured coursework to succeed?
 * What is possible with your current financial outlook and plans?
 * What is your tolerance for risk?